 Here you will find a quality collection of persuasive writing prompts for 4th grade students.

-These high-interest persuasive writing prompts for 4th grade empower students to express their opinions, improve writing skills, foster a growth mindset, and analyze ideas.
+These high-interest persuasive prompts empower students to express their opinions, improve writing skills, foster a growth mindset, and analyze ideas.

-Utilizing these persuasive writing prompts for 4th grade, you will motivate students to take a clear stance on an issue.
+Utilizing these persuasive writing prompts, you will motivate students to take a clear stance on an issue.

 Persuasive Writing Prompts for 4th Grade Students